 2. Cayenne Pepper and Lemon Juice Cleanse

 Cayenne peppers are yet another ingredient that people tend to consume without realizing its full range of benefits.
-Our post on cayenne peppers explains why this ancient spice is sought for far more than just its flaming hot taste.
-In short, cayenne peppers contain a compound known as capsicum, which promotes gastrointestinal health.
+Our post on cayenne peppers explains why this ancient spice is beneficial for far more than its flaming hot taste.
+Cayenne peppers contain a compound known as capsicum, which promotes gastrointestinal health.

 - 1/10th teaspoon cayenne pepper

 - 2 tablespoons lemon juice

 - 8 ounces purified water

 - Mix the ingredients together and consume right away.

 - Drink six to 12 glasses a day.

 - Do not consume foods other than whole fruits for the duration of the day.